uchicago-cs/cmsc22000/website/hw/hw8.rst

 Now, from your pipeline’s page, do the following:

--  Click on “Enable Review Apps”.
+-  Click on “Enable Review Apps" in the "Review Apps” section.
 This will show you a form on the side of the page.
 -  Enable “Create new review apps for new pull requests automatically”
 -  Do NOT enable “Wait for CI to pass” (this refers to Heroku’s own CI, and we are already using GitHub Actions for CI)
 -  Enable “Destroy stale review apps automatically”.
+This will allow you to specify a number of days; you can leave the default value ("After 5 days") as-is.
+-  Click on “Enable Review Apps”

--  Don’t worry about the “Review apps may incur dyno and add-on charges.” message.
+   Don’t worry about the “Review apps may incur dyno and add-on charges.” that appears above the "Enable Review Apps" button.
    We are using the free tier of Heroku, so we won’t be charged for anything.
 If you want to be extra sure, go to https://dashboard.heroku.com/account/billing and make sure there is no credit card on file for your account, and that you have free hours available under “Free Dyno Usage”.
--  Click on “Enable Review Apps”

 Now, you’ll create a pull request: